CyVerse-learning-materials/pbvol3_rnaseq_tutorial/step2.rst

 1. Go to the |SRA|.

-2. Enter the BioProject accession **PRJNA553702** in the search bar and press **Search**.
+2. Enter the BioProject accession '**PRJNA553702**' in the search bar and press **Search**.

 3. This search should return 12 entries which are individual sequence files associated with this experiment.
-Click on any of the results (e.g., GSM3936272: 100µM MEL rep3; Arabidopsis thaliana; RNA-Seq).
+Click on any of the results (e.g., *GSM3936272: 100µM MEL rep3; Arabidopsis thaliana; RNA-Seq*).
 This will lead to a page with a detailed description of the experiment.

 4. Under the **Study** heading, find the link to **All runs** and click this to access the SRA Run Selector.
 (Direct link: |SRP214076|)